AlphaSlayer1964/kemono-dl/README.md

 Intigrate youtube-dl for downloading videos?
 Create a links.txt file to hold all embeded links in content section.
-Need to look into duplicate names for files and downloads Figure out how to format readme lol!
+Need to look into duplicate names for files and downloads Images in content section might not display in Content.html? (maybe new method of saving content is needed) Figure out how to format readme lol!